CzJLee/Blackjack/README.md

 If the player loses against the dealer, the player loses their original bet.

 ### Dealer's Play
 The dealer is dealt one card face up, and one card face down.
+The dealer immediately checks if they have a natural 21.
 If the dealer is dealt a natural 21, then the round ends.
 Any player with a natural 21 will tie, all other players lose.

 The dealer will continue to take cards until their total is greater than or equal to 17.